 Anxiety is a general feeling of being worried.
 Everyone experiences anxiety once in a while.
-People with generalized anxiety disorder (GAD), however, feel anxious often or feel very anxious, not necessarily because of a situation.
-For them, anxiety interferes with their daily lives.
+People with generalized anxiety disorder (GAD), however, feel anxious regardless of the situation.
+For them, anxiety interferes with their daily life.

 Signs and Symptoms